PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-07 20:18:26
+Last updated: 2024-04-07 20:18:59
-Random Quote: I'm a Mandalorian.
-Weapons are part of my religion. - Din Djarin
+Random Quote: Morty: "What are they mad at you for, anyway?"
+Rick: "Well, we're talking about me.
+It could be anything." - Rick Sanchez